a1357Z/nodejs_major_project1/readme.md

 > sudo service redis-server restart
 > Execute a simple Redis command to verify your Redis server is running and available:
 > $ redis-cli

+> run the gulp using command 'gulp command'